Madaar49/Data-Science-1.TU_Darmstadt_final_project/README.md

 # CCPP_AT.Pred
-Predicting the Ambient Temperature (AP) of a Combined cycle power plant CCCP using Machine Learning
+This project aims at predicting the Ambient Temperature (AP) of a Combined cycle power plant CCCP using Machine Learning

 Societal and Economic benefits-->
 Analysis of the ambient temperature of a CCCP is essential in effeciciency of a Power plant.